Amber Kelly • Mar 25, 2020

 There are a few distinct differences between the paths a man and a woman take to retirement we must dissect.
 First and foremost, as we mentioned already, despite being in the 21st century, women still do not earn an equal wage to men.
 When it comes to retirement planning, women cannot save as much as men because they do not make as much.
 It’s a sad fact and the numbers, literally, do not add up.

-And then you take into account that although family roles have come a long way in sharing responsibilities when it comes to child-rearing, 84 percent of women stay-at-home with the children versus only 16 percent of men.
-While no one can deny the workload, the rewards, and the unending demands of a stay-at-home mom, women who put their career on hold to raise the children also put their retirement savings on hold.
+And then you take into account that although family roles have come a long way in sharing responsibilities when it comes to child-rearing, according to a Gallup.com report, 59% of women report that they are more likely to do all or most of the child-rearing as opposed to only 10% of men who report that they take the lead on child rearing.
+Only 36% of women say that they take a dual approach to rearing children; while 47% of men say they take an equal approach.
+While no one can deny the workload, the rewards and the unending demands of raising children, women who put their careers on hold to raise the children also often put their retirement savings on hold.

 Additionally, as men continue to climb the ladder, receive pay increases, and gain more work experience, women who try to rejoin the workforce often find themselves having to start over.
 It can be challenging to say the least to jump back in, and even harder to do so where she left off.
 Part-time work might be a temporary solution, but again, without benefits or equal compensation.